SecureChat/README/README.md

 You might say that the application you are using is safe according to the service providers.
 Are they telling you they use end-to-end encryption or some other "fancy" techniques?
 Then try to answer this question, **"What if they add backdoors in their applications?"**

-Moreover, you might ask whether it is safe using voice messages. **If you are able to edit texts with speech recognition techniques, the service providers are able to do so, too.**
+Moreover, you might ask whether it is safe if we use voice messages. **If you are able to edit texts with speech recognition techniques, the service providers are able to do so, too.**

 Since we cannot get full access to the source code of current social platforms and instant message applications, a fully open sourced social platform may be the only answer to information safety.